 At the conclusion of each school year, the special education teacher will provide the school's head administrator with a report that identifies those courses that showed both above-average and below-average scores for special education students.
-These reports will also be provided to counselors for consideration when guiding students through the course registration process.
-The packet
+These reports will also be provided to courselors for consideration when guiding students through the course registration process.

-H.(1)(b) Describe how your school will regularly evaluate and monitor the progress and success of special education students to ensure the attainment of each student's goals set forth in his or her IEP.
+G.(1)(b) Provide a clear, cohesive, and comprehensive description of how the school will regularly evaluate and monitor the progress and success of special education students to ensure attainment of IEP goals.